-Lung Association Alberta & NWT is a medium-sized charity with total donations of $1.6m in F2016.
-Administrative costs are 26% of revenues and fundraising costs are 57% of donations.
-Per dollar donated to the charity, $0.17 goes towards its programs, which does not fall within Ci’s reasonable range for overhead spending.
-ALA holds funding reserves of $3.4m, including a $788k endowment fund.
-Excluding endowed funds, the charity’s reserves can cover annual program costs and grants for 3.7 years.
+Lung Association Alberta & NWT is a medium-sized charity with total donations of $2m in F2018.
+Administrative costs are 18% of revenues and fundraising costs are 38% of donations.
+Per dollar donated to the charity, $0.44 goes to its programs.
+This is outside Ci’s reasonable range for overhead spending.
+ALA holds funding reserves of $3.7m, including $801k in donor-endowed funds.
+Excluding donor-endowed funds, the charity’s reserves can cover annual program costs and grants for 3.5 years.

-Ci included national initiatives expenses of $214k in F2016, $199k in F2015 and $188k in F2014 in program costs – ALA sent these funds to the Canadian Lung Association for monthly research and general assessments.
+Ci included national initiatives expenses of $235k in F2018, $235k in F2017 and $215k in F2014 in program costs.
+ALA sent these funds to the Canadian Lung Association for monthly research and general assessments.

-This charity report is an update that is currently being reviewed by Lung Association Alberta & NWT.
+This charity report is an update that has been sent to Lung Association Alberta & NWT.
 Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending September